-The OECD's Program for the International Assessment of Adult Competencies (PIAAC) measures the relevance of informal learning at the workplace in its member countries.
+OECD's Program for the International Assessment of Adult Competencies (PIAAC) measures the relevance of informal learning at the workplace in member countries.
 Many workers report that informal learning at work-learning by doing or learning from supervisors or co-workers-is relevant for them on a daily basis, although there are large differences across countries (Figure 1).
 The percentage of workers who are involved in learning by doing every day ranges from 12% in Korea to 53% in Spain, while the percentage of workers who learn new things from supervisors or co-workers ranges from 10% in Korea to 36% in Spain.

 Although this measure of learning by doing might be highly subjective, these differences across countries probably also reflect differences across countries in how work is organized as well as differences in related interactions in the workplace.
 Moreover, these differences might reflect variations in initial vocational education across countries.
 In that respect, some of the differences are remarkable, especially between Germany (where most workers acquire their vocational skills during formal apprenticeships) and the US (where workers have to acquire most occupational skills at work).
 In Germany, 26% of workers report engaging in learning by doing every day compared with 44% of workers in the US.
-That difference is also reflected in the extent to which workers learn new things from their supervisors or co-workers every day: 16% of workers in Germany compared with 24% in the US.
+That difference is also reflected in the extent to which workers learn new things from their supervisors or coworkers every day: 16% of workers in Germany compared with 24% in the US.

-A Dutch study that developed a measure of the time during which a worker is learning at work shows that workers spend on average 35% of their working time on activities from which they learn [1].
-This is far more than the time workers spend in formal training courses: informal learning activities account for 96% of the time in which workers are engaged in activities from which they learn.
+A Dutch study that developed a measure of the time during which a worker is learning at work shows that in 2020 workers spent on average 22% of their working time on activities from which they learn.
+Since the first measurement in 2004, when workers were learning on average in 31% of their working time, this percentage gradually decreased.
+However, this is still far more than the time workers spend in formal training courses: informal learning activities account for 91% of the time in which workers are engaged in activities from which they learn [1].
+Remarkably, workers on average perceive the learning intensity of an hour of informal learning to be as high as that of an hour of formal training.
+[12].